 For example, you may use the Easy Walk at the park but the Gentle Leader for dogs at the vet’s office.

 We want to remind you that although these harnesses can be immensely helpful, they are still just one of many training tools.
-If your dog’s issue is that he pulls on the leash, it’s important that you are consistent with your commands.
-Also, don’t forget to reward him when he isn’t pulling, so it reinforces good behavior.
+If your dog’s issue is that they pull on the leash, you. must be consistent with your commands.
+Also, don’t forget to reward your dog when they aren’t pulling, reinforcing good behavior.